Bridgettines: History

-Syon Abbey was among the few religious houses restored during Queen Mary I’s reign (1553–1558), when nearly twenty members of the old community were re-established there in 1557.
-Upon the accession of Queen Elizabeth I and the ensuing conflict between Catholics and the English Crown, the Bridgettine monastic community left England, first for the Low Countries, then, after many vicissitudes, to Rouen in France, and finally, in 1594, to Lisbon.
+Syon Abbey was among the few religious houses restored during Queen Mary I's reign (1553–1558), when nearly twenty members of the old community were re-established there in 1557.
+Upon the accession of Queen Elizabeth I and the ensuing persecution of Catholics by the English Crown, the Bridgettine monastic community left England, first for the Low Countries, then, after many vicissitudes, to Rouen in France, and finally, in 1594, to Lisbon.

+One of the exiled community's recruits during Elizabeth's reign was Elizabeth Sander, known as a writer.
+She returned to England in 1578 only to be imprisoned and then escaped in 1580.
+She was to escape from imprisonment in Winchester Castle before she surrendered.
+She eventually returned to her community in Lisbon, where she died.
 The community remained in Lisbon (where the last monk of the community died), recruiting new members from England, until 1861, when they returned to England.

 Syon Abbey in Devon continued as the only English religious community that had existed without interruption since pre-Reformation times.
 In 2004 the surviving medieval books of the monastic library were entrusted for safekeeping to the University of Exeter.
 Among the texts preserved was the Showing of Love by Julian of Norwich and The Orcherd of Syon, which translated Catherine of Siena's Dialogue.
-Syon Abbey's Tudor Gatepost in marble, on which parts of St Richard Reynolds' body were placed, was brought by the nuns into their exile, and then returned with them to England.
+Syon Abbey's Tudor gatepost in marble, on which parts of St Richard Reynolds' body were placed, was brought by the nuns into their exile and then returned with them to England.
 This was later given to the Church of the Blessed Sacrament in Exeter.